McNair Summer Research Internship

-During the third week of Maymester, summer interns attend a 12-hour (four-morning) institute designed to strengthen their understanding of research-related issues.
+During the third week of Maymester, summer interns attend a 15-hour (five-morning) institute designed to strengthen their understanding of research-related issues.
 Each year faculty and former Scholars make guest presentations related to institute goals.
 Toward the end of the week, interns present their research proposals.

 McNair Summer Research Interns are expected to make a full-time (35-40 hours per week) commitment to the internship.
-Research activity, GRE preparation classes, the McNair seminar and mentor meetings may be counted in the total number of hours.
+Research activity, GRE preparation classes, McNair seminars and mentor meetings may be counted in the total number of hours.
 Summer Research Interns are required to meet with their mentors on a regular basis over the summer to benefit from their expertise and guidance.
 The program recommends weekly face-to-face meetings supplemented by e-mail communication.
-Mentors are required to review and approve the abstract and paper) by the beginning of August.
-Mentors should also assist interns with the development of PowerPoint presentations and preview their oral presentations, privately or at the group rehearsal.
+Mentors are required to review and approve the abstract and paper by the beginning of August.
+Mentors should also assist interns with the development of PowerPoint presentations and preview their oral presentations before the group rehearsal.

-Interns must attend various seminars in June and July focusing on research-related topics such as PowerPoint, organizing and writing research papers and oral presentations.
-All interns participate in a videotaped rehearsal of their PowerPoint presentation and are asked to attend all presentations in early August.
+Interns must attend various seminars in June and July focusing on various research-related topics.
+All interns participate in a recorded rehearsal of their PowerPoint presentation and are asked to attend all presentations in early August.
 The summer concludes with a banquet, at which the accomplishments of interns and mentors are recognized.

 McNair research interns are awarded a scholarship for three credit hours of independent study (4000 level) in their major for the eleven-week summer session.
 Grades will be awarded by the faculty mentors based on commitment and performance during the internship.